Where to begin?

 For many of us, finding ourselves isn’t easy.
 I have always known my core, although I have not always been confident enough to let it shine.
 I spent years of my life being the second best versions of friends whom I idealised – although all this afforded me was being left in the background, a dull backdrop to their journeys.

-It took this year, in my own space, with the constant encouragement of those few true friends and my flat-mate, for me to realise something of critical importance.
+It took this year, in my own space, with the constant encouragement of those few true friends, for me to realise something of critical importance.

 Perfection is not fun.